IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Pythagoras" target="_blank">Pythagoras</a>

->“Does it not shame you to mingle murder and blood with their beneficent fruits?
-Other carnivora you call savage and ferocious - lions and tigers and serpents - while yourselves come behind them in no species of barbarity.
-And yet for them murder is the only means of sustenance; whereas to you it is a superfluous luxury and **crime**!”

-― <a href="https://en.wikipedia.org/wiki/Plutarch" target="_blank">Plutarch</a>

 >“What altar of refuge can a man find for himself when he commits treason against the majesty of reason?”

 >“I have laboured carefully, not to mock, lament, or execrate human actions, but to understand them.”